Machine drawn cylinder sheet glass

-This process was invented in the USA in 1903.
-This type of glass was manufactured in the early 20th century (it was manufactured in the United Kingdom by Pilkingtons from 1910 to 1933).
+This process was invented in the US in 1903.
+This type of glass was manufactured in the early 20th century (it was manufactured in the United Kingdom by Pilkington from 1910 to 1933).

 Other historical methods for making window glass included broad sheet, blown plate, crown glass, polished plate and cylinder blown sheet.
 These methods of manufacture lasted at least until the end of the 19th century.
 The early 20th century marks the move away from hand-blown to machine manufactured glass such as rolled plate, flat drawn sheet, single and twin ground polished plate and float glass.